Skip to content

 3. The managing authority of the care home or hospital;

-4. Any Deputy or donee of a Lasting Power of Attorney;
+4. Any Deputy or Attorney;

 5. Any IMCA appointed under section 37, section 39A, section 39C or section 39D; and